chriscave/cave-plots/README.md

 For interactions within the hidden layer, this is not a problem because each interaction takes values in the interval [-1,1] and outputs values in the interval [-1,1].

 The case for interactions that take only one input, the plots are very similar.
 The main difference is that the y-axis is the output value and the line is the line plot of the function across the range of the input.

-A package to see what's going on inside graphs produced from a QLattice.
-A QLattice is a quantum mechanics simulator produced by [Abzu](https://www.abzu.ai/) that produces models for datasets in an evolutionary process.
-[You can read more about the QLattice here](https://docs.abzu.ai/docs/guides/qlattice.html).
-Feyn is the package used to interact with the QLattice and you can find more about [getting started with it here](https://docs.abzu.ai/docs/guides/quick_start.html).